BladeRunnerJS/brjs-site/_posts/2014-04-07-open-sourcing-stats.md

 thumb: stats.png
 latest: true

 excerpt: Last week we released BRJS v0.6.
-It represents an incremental improvement upon v0.5, with worth getting too excited about.
+It represents an incremental improvement upon v0.5 that isn't worth getting too excited about.
 So instead of talking about the latest release I thought I'd share some stats about our open sourcing process and the uptake of BRJS.

 ---

 Last week we released [BRJS v0.6](https://github.com/BladeRunnerJS/brjs/releases/tag/v0.6).
-It represents an incremental improvement upon v0.5, with worth getting too excited about.
+It represents an incremental improvement upon v0.5 that isn't worth getting too excited about.
 If you'd like to get a copy of the latest release you can download directly below.

 <center><a class="btn btn-success" role="button" aria-label="118.6 MB" href="https://github.com/BladeRunnerJS/brjs/releases/tag/v0.6">
   <span class="glyphicon glyphicon-arrow-down"></span> BladeRunnerJS-v0.6-0-g0341d73.zip